LucasDelfino92/morrowindsharp/main.md

 - [ ] 01 Sophisticated Save System
   Sets a minimum time between autosaves of 5 seconds; increases the autosave timer duration to 20 seconds; disables creation of autosaves before and after combat; enables creating of autosaves after changing cells.
-- [ ] 02 Clock Block
-  Sets the clock type to game time.
 - [ ] 02 Continue
   Hides the New Game button while in-game to prevent accidental misclicks, and hides the Credits button in the main menu.
-- [ ] 02 Essential Indicators
-  Disables immersion breaking indicators, new sneak indicators, and messages; sets the crosshair to Oblivion-style.
 - [ ] 02 Quick Equip
   Assigns the E key as the key for equipping items.
 - [ ] 02 Smart Journal